ricogendron/phase-diversity/README.md

     simulate the impact of detector pixels with an influence shape that would be larger than 1 pixel.

-An example of use is given below:
+An example of use is given below, with a fairly elliptic pupil barred with 2
+spiders:

 ```python
 import diversity as div